Ashley Williams' name comes directly from Ash's full name in the Evil Dead series.

 If the "mumble something" option is selected when trying to activate the Neutron Purge on Noveria, Shepard says "sic semper tyranis" before trailing off.
-"Thus always to Tyrants," this was the line shouted by John Wilkes Booth after assassinating Abraham Lincoln.
+"Thus always to Tyrants," this was the line shouted by Marcus Julius Brutus during his assassination of Julius Caesar as well as John Wilkes Booth after assassinating Abraham Lincoln.

 The manner in which s/he does so is another reference to Evil Dead where the main character, Ash, mumbles his way through the magic words of a spell.

 Spacer Shepards can eventually get an assignment called "Old, Unhappy, Far-Off Things".
 Assignment names tend to be straightforward, but this unusually poetic one is actually a line from a William Wordsworth poem, The Solitary Reaper.